-15. Decide
+5. Decide

-No responses were received to the public consultation, and the proposals remain unchanged.
-Cabinet is asked to determine the admission arrangements for community and voluntary controlled schools, and to approve the school for coordinated admissions for 2021/22.
+Cabinet is asked to determine the admission arrangements for community and voluntary controlled schools, and to approve the scheme for coordinated admissions for 2022/23.

-16. Respond
+6. Respond

-The determined admission arrangements and scheme for coordinated admissions will be published on the Walsall Council website by 15 March 2020, and consultees will be notified when the documents have been published.
+The determined admission arrangements and scheme for coordinated admissions will be published on the Walsall Council website by 15 March 2022.

-17. Review
+7. Review

-The admissions arrangements for Walsall community and voluntary controlled schools, and the scheme for coordinated admissions are reviewed in the Autumn term each year.
-The 2021/22 admission arrangements and coordinated scheme will be reviewed in the Autumn term 2020, prior to commencing consultation on the 2022/23 documents in line with the requirements of the School Admissions Code.
+The admissions arrangements for Walsall community and voluntary controlled schools, and the scheme for coordinated admissions are reviewed annually each summer term.
+The 2022/23 admission arrangements and coordinated scheme will be reviewed in summer term 2022.